Is output-neutral design with Lab colours possible in practice?

-It makes absolute sense to work with Lab colour definitions and values in the design, because these define a colour that is output neutral.
-For example, a company logo should be designed in such a way that it can later be implemented in various ways without problems, e.g. in print, on the website, on cars and textiles.
-This is common practice and the Lab colour definition provides the neutral prerequisites for this.
+It makes absolute sense to work with Lab colour definitions and values in the design, because these define a colour in an output-neutral way.
+A company logo, for example, should be created in such a way that it can later be implemented in various ways, e.g. in print, on the website, on vehicles and textiles without any problems.
+This is common practice and the Lab colour definition offers the neutral prerequisites for this.

 Unfortunately, this is still wishful thinking in most cases.
-Most graphics programs allow Lab colours, but these are often lost during PDF export and almost always when an object is to be processed in another software.
-However, PDF files and file export/import are common: printing companies expect PDF data and designers work with several tools for layout, graphics, image processing, etc.
+Most graphics programs allow Lab colours, but these are often lost during PDF export and almost always also when an object is to be further processed in another software.
+PDF files and file export/import are common, however, because printers expect PDF data and designers do not work in a single software but with several tools for the application areas of layout, graphics, image processing etc.

 Example Adobe Illustrator